 Students enrolled on the child module will not be able to see their module specification document as this remains in the child module.
-To correct this, you will need to download the specification from the child and add it to the parent.
+Speak to your learning technologist for help.

-It maybe important that these two documents are not visible to students from the opposing module, for example if the assessment methods or credits are different.
+It maybe important that certain resources are not visible to students from the opposing module, for example if assessment methods or credits are different.
 The two documents can be hidden from opposing students using the adaptive release and groups functions, speak to your leaning technologist for help.

-If the parent and child modules have different assessment methods it is useful to hide these details from the opposing students to prevent confusion.
-Additionally it is useful to hide the two group’s individual submission links from each other to prevent students from one group accidentally submitting their assignment to the submission link intended for the other group.
+It is useful to hide the two module’s individual submission links from each other to prevent students from one module accidentally submitting their assignment to the submission link intended for the other module.